gerritjvv/kafka-fast/kafka-clj/doc/redis-cluster.md

 #Overview

+Since: `3.0.0-SNAPSHOT`

-This document describe how to install Redis cluster for HA failover for kafka-clj' offset management.
+This document describe how to install Redis cluster for HA fail over for kafka-clj' offset management.

 For a more detailed overview of Redis cluster please see: